tweag/topiary/README.md

 For example, the playground can be run in a tmux pane, with your editor of choice open in another.

+> [!WARNING]
+> The use of inotify limits this tool to Linux systems, only.

 ## Related Tools